ipfabric/docs/docs/releases/index.md

     Points).
 You can find more information at the [dedicated licensing page](../Getting_Started/Overview/licensing.md).

+!!! important "Changes in Configuration Table since v4.4.0"

+    The following column names were changed `["_id", "lastChange", "lastCheck"]` to `["id", "lastChangeAt", "lastCheckAt"]`.
+    Providing a `snapshot` ID in the POST was also removed from the `/tables/management/configuration` endpoint.

 ### New Vendor Support

 - Added support for Cisco Viptela cEdge